MiracleLabs/ds18-openlab-playstore-data-science/readme.md

 ## Lab Contributors

-The following people have contributed to the development and delivery of this lab.
-This Lab is created and owned by the Miracle Innovation Labs Team.
+The following people have contributed to the development and delivery of these labs.
+These Labs are created and owned by the Miracle Innovation Labs Team.

-• Ramya Pichikala - Lead Researcher Data Science
+• Amrutha Raparthi - Data Science Research Associate